Shopify App That Lets You Shop with Friends Online

 Pull your total unique visitors from Google Analytics for the last 90 days.
 Then pull your total unique wishlist users from your wishlist app’s dashboard for the same period.
 Divide wishlist users by total visitors.

-If you’re below 3%, you’re in the typical range — which means the wishlist is reaching a tiny fraction of your traffic.
+If you’re below 3%, you’re in the typical range, which means the wishlist is reaching a tiny fraction of your traffic.
 Below 1%, and the feature is effectively invisible.

 Step 2: Check for Causation vs. Correlation

 Compare the session behavior of wishlist users to non-users.
 Look at session duration, products viewed per session, and pages per visit.
-If wishlist users have dramatically better numbers, that’s good — but ask yourself: are they engaged because they used the wishlist, or did they use the wishlist because they were already engaged?
+If wishlist users have dramatically better numbers, that’s good.
+But ask yourself: are they engaged because they used the wishlist, or did they use the wishlist because they were already engaged?

 Step 3: Calculate Real Revenue Attribution

 Take the number of orders your wishlist app claims credit for.
-Then check whether those same customers had other touchpoints — did they also click an email link, use a discount code, or visit the store multiple times through other channels?
+Then check whether those same customers had other touchpoints.
+Did they also click an email link, use a discount code, or visit the store multiple times through other channels?
 If the wishlist is the last touch in a multi-step journey, it’s getting credit it may not fully deserve.

 The simplest test: if you turned off your wishlist tomorrow, how many of those 70 orders would you actually lose?
 If the answer is “most of them would probably still happen,” your wishlist is less essential than its dashboard suggests.